NightOwlCoder/docZ/weblab-mcp/phase-2/strands-implementation-research/implementation-summary.md

 - **Performance**: Connection pooling, request optimization
 - **Security**: Secure API key handling, no key logging

-This implementation plan provides a comprehensive roadmap for integrating weblab functionality into the amzn-mcp package while following all established patterns and best practices.
+This implementation plan provides a complete roadmap for integrating weblab functionality into the amzn-mcp package while following all established patterns and best practices.